YilongLv/AID/README.md

 # AID
-We've been busy lately.
+We're terribly sorry.
+We've been so busy lately.
 Please wait.
 It won't take long.